Turkey will continue to stand up for the truth about the events of 1915 | ExBulletin

 Erdogan’s comment came at a high-level meeting where key issues of national concern were discussed.

-“The negative attitude of Greece on the issues of Cyprus, the Eastern Mediterranean and the Aegean Sea and the pressure on the Turkish minority in Western Thrace” were also discussed during the meeting.
+Greece’s negative attitude on Cyprus, Eastern Mediterranean and Aegean issues and the pressure on the Turkish minority in Western Thrace were also discussed during the meeting.

-Erdogan said Turkey wanted to “celebrate the 100th anniversary of our Republic with a new civil constitution, not with the coup constitution, but with our nation’s consensus.”
+Erdogan said Turkey wants to celebrate the 100th anniversary of our Republic with a new civil constitution, not with the coup constitution, but with our nation’s consensus.

 We will launch all efforts for a new Constitution in line with the needs of our country and the expectations of our nation, said the Turkish leader.